 Taken from my school project 1980As the House is Now

-On the round floor, there are six rooms and a hall.
+On the ground floor, there are six rooms and a hall.

 This is a fairly small room, and part of the original house.
 Around the walls are bright red wall boards, which makes it look a bit of a mess.
 Behind them is a large inglenook fireplace with a cupboard on either side.
 These boards will be taken down and the fireplace made into a feature.
 The front door opens into this room and it will be made into an entrance hall.